a-stanisz/furry-engine/README.md

 # furry-engine
-This is a training project for a recap of Node.js fundamentals coding along Maximilian Schwarzmüller Node.js course - Section 3.
+This is a training project for a recap of Node.js fundamentals coding along Maximilian Schwarzmüller's course: NodeJS - The Complete Guide.